Division 7A Loan Deed

 A statement ‘made’ by the directors in their capacity as debtors ‘to’ the company in its capacity as the creditor.
 As your accountant will tell you, the annual return is merely a statement ‘by’ the company.

-One of my students, who helped with the research for this article dug up the case of Lonsdale Sand & Metal v FCT 38 ATR 384.
+One of my students, who helped with the research for this article, dug up the case of Lonsdale Sand & Metal v FCT 38 ATR 384.
 In this case, the statement in the accounts of a debtor company is accepted as evidence of an acknowledgment by a debtor.
-However, this case relates to the old Section 108 loans.
-This predates Div7A.
+However, this case relates to the old Section 108 loans, which predate Div7A.
 I would not rely on this case.

 My family trust has no ‘spare’ cash.
 How can it pay back the money it owes the bucket company?